BSc (Hons) Applied Biology 1989

 1989 Gatsby Charitable Foundation Prize Studentship

-HIRA Nucleosome Assembly Factors: Packaging of DNA into chromatin is essential for the organization of eukaryotic genomes.
-However, a variety of DNA dependent processes such as replication, transcription, recombination and repair can disrupt this packaging and so factors that mediate chromatin assembly are required to maintain genomic integrity.
-We are studying the function of HIRA histone chaperones that mediate the assembly of nucleosomes, the primary subunit of chromatin.
+The packaging of DNA into chromatin is essential for the organization of eukaryotic genomes.
+However, a variety of DNA-dependent processes such as replication, transcription, recombination and repair can disrupt this packaging and so factors that mediate chromatin assembly are required to maintain genomic integrity.
+We are studying the function of histone chaperones that mediate the assembly of nucleosomes, the primary subunit of chromatin.
+The proteins and processes that we study have been highly conserved throughout eukaryotic evolution, which allows us to employ the fission yeast, Schizosaccharomyces pombe as a model system for our analyses.
+Recent work has focussed upon the highly conserved HIRA histone chaperone complex.
+We have demonstrated that HIRA functions as a global regulator of transcription, being required for heterochromatic silencing, the repression of a large number of RNA polymerase II promoters and the suppression of cryptic non-coding transcripts.